-- the consolidated income statement;
+- the consolidated income statement:

 - the consolidated statement of comprehensive income;

 - the consolidated and parent company balance sheets;

 - the consolidated and parent company statements of changes in equity;

 - the consolidated cash flow statement;

 - the statement of accounting policies; and

 - the related notes 1 to 36.

-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law, international accounting standards in conformity with the requirements of the Companies Act 2006 and IFRSs as issued by the IASB.
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and United Kingdom adopted international accounting standards and IFRSs as issued by the IASB.
 The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).